fltk-rs/demos/README.md

 - glium: Use the glium crate for OpenGL drawing.
 - calendar: Uses the chrono crate to create an fltk calendar dialog.
 - image: Uses rust-embed and the image crates to load images into fltk.
+- speedy2d: Uses speedy2D crate to do 2D drawings of a circle and an RGB image in a GlutWindow.

 The demos can be run by accessing any of the directories and running:
 ```